 T. David Hoyle

-An AV® rated attorney in Martindale-Hubbell®, David has presented at seminars on a diverse range of topics, such as NFL concussion litigation, the economic loss rule in environmental cases, ethical issues involving social media and asbestos disease awareness.
+An AV® rated attorney in Martindale-Hubbell®, David has handled all aspects of litigation, from initial client meetings to jury trials and appellate oral arguments.
+David has presented at seminars on a diverse range of topics, such as NFL concussion litigation, the economic loss rule in environmental cases, ethical issues involving social media and asbestos disease awareness.
 He is the author of "Seal of Disapproval: International Implications of South Carolina's Notary Statute," 3 S.C.J.Int'l.
 L. & Bus.
 1 (2006).

-David provides pro bono legal services to the Magdalene House of Charleston and volunteered for five years with the Lowcountry AIDS Legal Clinic.
+David provides pro bono legal services to the Magdalene House of Charleston and volunteers with the Lowcountry AIDS Legal Clinic.
 He is currently a member of the Ecclesiastical Court of The Episcopal Church in South Carolina, and helps plan and coordinate The Episcopal Church's HIV/AIDS retreat each June at Kanuga in Hendersonville, N.C.
 In 2007, David helped lead the efforts of young alumni to establish the Elizabeth B. and Larry T. McGehee Endowed Scholarship Fund at Wofford College in honor of a former professor and his wife.
 The annual earnings are awarded for the purchase of textbooks and other course-related materials.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.